ericaleb97/TaxCalculator/README.md

 If we'd like to enter this data into our database, we need to select the Submit button, and we will get a message that says, "The record was entered into the database".
 If it fails, we will see, "The data was not entered into the database".

 ### Update
-If we wish to update the user's filing status, we first must go through the first form, select the desired status, then enter in any new data (or re-enter the old data) and hit update.
+If we wish to update the user's filing status, we first must go through the first form, select the desired status, then enter in any new data and re-enter old data and hit update.

 *Note:*